 Construction of the Orange Alternatives would occur primarily on new location and would not be completed prior to fiscal year 2024, the year USFWS intends to propose listing the monarch butterfly.
 If this species is proposed for listing prior to or during construction of the project, the effects to monarch butterflies would be reevaluated to determine the appropriate course of action, which may include conference or consultation with USFWS.
 TxDOT has determined construction of the Orange Alternative would have no effect on all other federally listed species that may occur in the Project Area.
-The proposed ROW for the Orange Alternative contains suitable habitats for the following four state-listed as threatened species: White-faced Ibis, Wood Stork, Louisiana pigtoe, and Texas heelsplitter.
-TPWD BMPs would be implemented to avoid/minimize impacts to these and other state-listed and SGCN species.
+The proposed ROW for the Orange Alternative contains suitable habitats for the White-faced Ibis and Wood Stork both state listed as threatened.
+TPWD BMPs would be implemented to avoid/minimize impacts to these species and other state-listed and SGCN species.
 Construction of the Orange Alternative would have no impact on all other state-listed species that may occur in the Project Area.

-Impacts to protected species and species that may become listed as state or federally protected prior to construction of the Preferred Alternative would be avoided or minimized through implementation of TPWD BMPs, as described in Section 3.11.2, and provided in Appendix O. If species, including the Texas fawnsfoot or alligator snapping turtle, both currently proposed for federal listing as threatened, become federally listed prior to or during construction of the proposed project, section 7 consultation/conference with USFWS would be completed upon listing.
+Impacts to protected species and species that may become listed as state or federally protected at any time during the life of the project would be avoided or minimized through implementation of TPWD BMPs, as described in Section 3.11.2, and provided in Appendix O. If any species becomes federally listed during the life of the project, the project would be re-evaluated to determine the appropriate course of action which may include section 7 consultation with USFWS.
+Suitable habitat for the tricolored bat (proposed for federal listing as endangered), the Louisiana pigtoe (proposed for federal listing as threatened), and the Texas heelsplitter (proposed for federal listing as endangered) may be present within the Project Area of the Preferred Alternative.
+The effects of the Preferred Alternative on this species are currently undetermined.
+Consultation with USFWS is not required at this time for these three species, but if any of the species are listed during the life of the project, the effects on the tricolored bat, Louisiana pigtoe, and Texas heelsplitter will be re-evaluated to determine the appropriate course of action which may include USFWS consultation.
 Implementation of water quality and wetland/stream BMPs, as described in Sections 3.10.1 and 3.10.2, would additionally serve to avoid or minimize impacts to threatened, endangered, and candidate species and sensitive aquatic resources.